-You have to understand what your market is and get to that bottom line of what they want, because it’s all about, every business, I feel, is coming from a place of service.
+You have to understand what your market is and get to that bottom line of what they want, because that's what it’s all about.
+Every business, I feel, is coming from a place of service.
 Well, the best businesses do, the biggest ones do.
-They come from a place of service, how can they serve their market better.
+They come from a place of service; how can they serve their market better."

 Why is this happening?

-When you look at the marketing-scape in 2018, which concepts, methods, or tools excite you the most?
+When you look at the marketing landscape in 2018, which concepts, methods, or tools excite you the most?